Summer holidays, the beach 6 great things to do

 Based in New Zealand’s home of surfing Raglan Surfing School is one of the country’s original surf schools established in 1999.
 With a trailer stacked with gear directly on the beach boards, wetsuits, equipment is available for as long as required.

-Manu Bay 8 km from Raglan is an internationally known surf break.
+Manu Bay Raglan is an internationally known surf break.
 The long rolling left hand break was a star in the 1966 film, Endless Summer.
 There is a very large carpark where people watching is an activity in its own right.
 Observe the laconic surfer preparing, the surfers dotted in the ocean and enjoy the excitement as the left hand break peels into the bay with its surfers riding the wave.
 There are toilets and a short beach walk to further explore the area.

 -